bzcheeseman/Dali/cpp/README.md

 Just as in the Javascript / Python versions the backward step takes care of all the necessary backpropagation through a graph.

+#### Utils

+In the utilities namespace you will find several tools to make data processing and saving easier.

+To create folders similar to how `os.makedirs` works in Python, you can do:

+    utils::makedirs("folder/subfolder/");

+Random integer between 0 and 2 (included):

+    utils::randint(0, 2);

+Check whether a file is gzipped:

+    utils::is_gzip("folder/suspicious.gz");

+Sort the arguments of a list `np.argsort` style:

+    auto sorted_lengths = utils::argsort(lengths);

 Linking
 -------